What is cat scratch disease and what causes it?

 Before 1990, there were only two known pathogenic or disease-causing Bartonella species, B. quintana (the agent of trench fever in World War I) and B. bacilliformis (the agent of Oroya fever in Peru and other South American countries).
 These two diseases were known to infect people but were not yet recognized as a disease in pets, domestic animals, or humans in North America.
 Since 1990, more than 24 Bartonella species have been identified; at least half of these have been implicated or confirmed as animal or human pathogens.

-Beginning in the early 1990s, Bartonella organisms have been a focus of considerable scientific research and medical inquiry.
-Veterinary healthcare professionals are considered the sentinel group for human bartonellosis, meaning they are thought to be the first in which the disease would appear, and likewise, be most prevalent.
-Several studies are examining the prevalence and spread of the disease within this group.
+Beginning in the early 1990s, Bartonella organisms have been a focus of considerable scientific and medical research.
+Veterinary healthcare professionals are considered to be one group at high risk for human bartonellosis.
+Several studies are examining the prevalence and spread of the disease within this group, with one study showing approximately 28% of veterinary staff having Bartonella species DNA in their bloodstream.

 How common is cat scratch disease?

-It is not possible to give accurate estimates of the prevalence of CSD because not all cases are diagnosed or reported.
-However, it is thought to be somewhat uncommon.
-Surveys carried out in the United States indicate that about 5% of the population have been exposed to infection, but only a small percentage of these people reported having the disease.
+It is not possible to give accurate estimates about how common CSD is because not all cases are diagnosed or reported.
+However, it is thought to be somewhat uncommon, with about 1 in 10,000 persons being affected, and approximately 2,000 patients requiring hospitalization per year in the United States.
 It is likely that many human Bartonella infections go unnoticed without symptoms and appear to be nothing more than a mild cold.

 Cats become infected through flea bites.
 When a flea feeds on an infected cat, which can carry extremely high numbers of circulating B. henselae in its blood, it ingests the organisms, some of which, it is speculated, could make their way into a human if the flea next feeds on a person.
 However, so far there is no evidence that a bite from an infected flea can give someone CSD.
 Rather, infection results from exposure to the B. henselae-infected flea excrement (flea dirt).

 Cats remain infectious for a few weeks, after which the organism disappears from the blood.
-It is not clear whether cats can be reinfected.
+It is not clear whether cats can be re-infected.
 There are no reported cases of any person being infected more than once.
 There is still much to be learned about the actual disease transmission and process of CSD.
-What we do know is that flea control and prevention are key to preventing CSD in humans.
+We do know that flea control and prevention are key to preventing CSD in humans.

 Is there a vaccine or treatment for cat scratch disease?

 There is currently no CSD vaccine available for cats or people.
-B. henselae is sensitive to a number of antibiotics.
+B. henselae is sensitive to several antibiotics.
 A combination of two different types of antibiotics is most often prescribed to treat infected humans.
-The disease is typically self-limiting, and the majority of mild cases will resolve without the need for antibiotics.
+The disease is typically self-limiting and most mild cases will resolve without the need for antibiotics.

 Is there a test for cat scratch disease?